 - Change the folder settings on Windows—see here for instructions for different OS versions

 After deleting the .mapillary folder, you can add the image folder to the uploader again to reprocess the contents (instead of resuming the upload).

 Note.
 If you've processed the imagery previously with our command line tools, you may not be able to upload it successfully with the Desktop Uploader.
 We recommend that you complete the upload with command line tools as well in that case.
-This is a known issue that we'll try to address in the next release.
+This is a known issue that we'll try to address in the future.